ArduPilot/ardupilot_wiki/copter/source/docs/solo_arducopter_other_install.rst

  .. image:: ../images/solo_winscp_settings.jpg
  .. image:: ../images/solo_winscp_directories.jpg

-These instructions use :ref:`The Mission Planner <common-install-mission-planner>` ground station application for Windows.
+These instructions use :ref:`The Mission Planner <planner:install-mission-planner>` ground station application for Windows.
 The necessary settings for Mission Planner are pictured below.
 They are in the *Config/Tuning > Planner* section.
 You need the *layout drop down* set for advanced and the *connection drop* down set for UDP.
 To connect to the Solo, your PC must be connected to the Solo's WiFi.
 To connect with Mission Planner, press the connect button in upper right once you're ready.
 Mission Planner will connect to the Solo's Pixhawk and download all it's parameters.
 Once connected, you will get many more options in config/tuning.

  .. image:: ../images/solo_mp_settings.jpg